-Courses and Modules for Master's Students
+Courses for Master's students (graduate level)

-The PSC, in coordination with the University of Zurich, the University of Basel and ETH Zurich, offers students the choice of two specialized Master's course modules and more than 100 plant science courses from the three universities.
-Students may build these courses into their personally-tailored curriculum, counting them towards degree completion requirements at their home university.
+The PSC, in coordination with the University of Zurich, the University of Basel and ETH Zurich, offers a choice of specialized interdisciplinary Master's courses and more than 100 plant science courses at the three partnering universities.

-Special Information on PSC Course Registration
+Information on PSC course registration

-Affiliated Master's Programs
+Affiliated Master's programs

 Students enrolled in one of the below listed Master programs grants access to PSC courses and plant science courses from University of Zurich, ETH Zurich, and University of Basel.
 For application and admissions procedures, please see the websites of the individual Master's programs.